Rozanova/Native-App-UX-Course/Syllabus.md

 * Lecture: Intro to insights and solutions, features using paper prototype features (also Prott or POP).

-* In-class activities: Insights and solutions.Features on paper (or Prott/POP) .
+* In-class activities: Insights and solutions.
+Features on paper (or Prott/POP) .
  User testing paper prototypes.
 Synthesizing research.

 * Lecture: Secondary research & competitive analysis.
 Feature priority.

 ##### HW:
-* Make updates to paper prootype and test on five more people.
+* Make updates to paper prototype and test on five more people.
 Summarize, record, and analyze your findings.
 * Conduct secondary research about your topic.
 [Here's how](https://www.designkit.org/methods/21).
 * Use your findings from user testing and from your secondary research to inform your competitive analysis.
 * Prioritize app features based on competitive analysis.